Delta has just announced an extension to its industry-leading seat blocking policy.

 Seat blocking is getting costly for Delta

 When the pandemic first started, seat blocking probably wasn’t too costly for Delta to offer, given how few people were flying.
-However, at this point airlines have drastically reduced capacity while the number of people traveling has increased, meaning that many of the flights still operating are fairly full.
+However, at this point airlines have drastically reduced capacity while the number of people traveling has generally increased, meaning that many of the flights still operating are fairly full.

 It’s clearly costing Delta quite a bit to offer this benefit.
 While the airline has long tried to differentiate itself from American and United (which aren’t blocking seats), I’m not sure Delta is getting the short-term payoff it was expecting.